sterlingdeng/job_runner/docs/design.md

 * Start a process
 	* Provide resource control (CPU, Mem, Disk IO) via Cgroups
 * Stop a running process
-* Get the status of a running process
+* Get the status of a process
 * Stream the output of a running process
 	* Concurrent clients should be supported
 	* Clients that connect stream from the beginning of the output. (potential issue - see below)